Considering a swimming pool for your backyard? Find out everything you need to know about in-ground pool costs, from materials to labor and more.

 Dive into your pool installation with this straightforward yard leveling guide

-Before installing an above ground pool, you’ll need to level your backyard.
+Before installing an aboveground pool, you’ll need to level your backyard.
 Knowing how to level ground for a pool is easier said than done for particularly uneven yards.
 Nonetheless, if you’re willing to roll up your sleeves, you can level your yard like a pro in a few simple steps.
 It just takes some muscle, time, and attention to detail.

-There are some general precautions you should take before starting this project.
+There are some precautions you should take before starting this project.
 Depending on the size of the area, you may need a building permit and approval from your local homeowner’s association (if you have one).
 The next hurdle is selecting an area to level—and you’ll need to consider both safety and convenience.
 Generally, your pool area should be:

 At least 10 feet away from your home